openwpm/OpenWPM/README.md

 #### Load a profile

-To load a profile, specify the `profile_tar` browser parameter in the browser configuration dictionary.
-This should point to the location of the `profile.tar` or (`profile.tar.gz` if compressed) file produced by OpenWPM.
+To load a profile, specify the `seed_tar` browser parameter in the browser configuration dictionary.
+This should point to the location of the `profile.tar` or (`profile.tar.gz` if compressed) file produced by OpenWPM or by manually tarring a firefox profile directory.
 The profile will be automatically extracted and loaded into the browser instance for which the configuration parameter was set.

+The profile specified by `seed_tar` will be loaded anytime the browser is deliberately reset (i.e., using the `reset=True` CommandSequence argument), but will not be used during crash recovery.
+Specifically:
+* For stateful crawls the initial load of Firefox will use the profile specified by `seed_tar`.
+If OpenWPM determines that Firefox needs to restart for some reason during the crawl, it will use the profile from the most recent page visit (pre-crash) rather than the `seed_tar` profile.
+Note that stateful crawl are currently [unsupported](https://github.com/mozilla/OpenWPM/projects/2)).
+* For stateless crawls, the initial `seed_tar` will be loaded during each new page visit.
+Note that this means the profile will very likely be _incomplete_, as cookies or storage may have been set or changed during the page load that are **not** reflected back into the seed profile.

 Development pointers
 --------------------